Steve Arsenault begins the laybacks. It stays hard...

 2 sets cams, something big for the start, #2 yellow TCU's fit the crux lieback perfectly, so three of those come in handy.
 A couple long slings are helpful, depending on where your gear ends up.

 This description calls for a very liberal use of gear.
-The route can be led by a desert climber with much less than 1 set of cams.
+The route can be led with much less than 1 set of cams.
 Look at the route yourself and make the call, but you could definitely lighten your load...

 I agree, I did this route with a think 5 cams.
 Idealy I would like Red and Yellow aliens, .3, .4, .5, .75, 1 and 2 Camalots.
 I of each is plenty (depending how comfortable you are on .10b fingers).
 2 sets of cams would be kinda heavy and annoying while laying the top section back.
 You can see the route great from the ground and decide what you need.